God in Abrahamic religions: Baháʼí Faith

 The writings of the Baháʼí Faith describe a monotheistic, personal, inaccessible, omniscient, omnipresent, imperishable, and almighty God who is the creator of all things in the universe.
 The existence of God and the universe is thought to be eternal, without a beginning or end.

-Though transcendent and inaccessible directly, God is nevertheless seen as conscious of the creation, with a will and purpose that is expressed through messengers recognized in the Baháʼí Faith as the Manifestations of God (all the Jewish prophets, Zoroaster, Krishna, the Buddha, Jesus, Muhammad, the Báb, and ultimately Baháʼu'lláh).
+Although transcendent and inaccessible directly, God is nevertheless seen as conscious of the creation, with a will and purpose that is expressed through messengers recognized in the Baháʼí Faith as the Manifestations of God (all the Jewish prophets, Zoroaster, Krishna, the Buddha, Jesus, Muhammad, the Báb, and ultimately Baháʼu'lláh).
 The purpose of the creation is for the created to have the capacity to know and love its creator, through such methods as prayer, reflection, and being of service to humankind.
 God communicates his will and purpose to humanity through his intermediaries, the prophets and messengers who have founded various world religions from the beginning of humankind up to the present day, and will continue to do so in the future.

-The Manifestations of God reflect divine attributes, which are creations of God made for the purpose of spiritual enlightenment, onto the physical plane of existence.
-In the Baháʼí view, all physical beings reflect at least one of these attributes, and the human soul can potentially reflect all of them.
+The Manifestations of God reflect his divine attributes, which are creations of God made for the purpose of spiritual enlightenment, onto the physical plane of existence.
+In the Baháʼí Faith, all physical beings reflect at least one of these attributes, and the human soul can potentially reflect all of them.
 The Baháʼí conception of God rejects all pantheistic, anthropomorphic, and incarnationist beliefs about God.